Exam guide

 Compound Poisson seed

-If N is Poisson with mean lambda and the discrete severity distribution has no mass at zero, what is P(S = 0)?
+If the claim count is Poisson with mean lambda and the discrete severity distribution has no mass at zero, what is the probability of zero aggregate loss?

 • Uses the Poisson zero-count probability.